Natali-Nik/e-portfolio/README.md

 # ePortfolio PGD Cert Essex

-This e-portfolio showcases the work completed as part of Module 3: Machine Learning of my Postgraduate Certificate studies in Artificial Intelligence at the University of Essex, UK..
+This e-portfolio showcases the work completed as part of **Module 3**: Machine Learning of my Postgraduate Certificate studies in Artificial Intelligence at the University of Essex, UK..
 Modules 1 and 2 are included for reference and completeness but are not yet integrated into the portfolio.
 They will be fully added at a later stage.

 Check my [ePortfolio](https://natali-nik.github.io/e-portfolio/)

 # E-Portfolio Overview

-This e-portfolio showcases the work completed as part of Module 3: Machine Learning.
+This e-portfolio showcases the work completed as part of **Module 3**: Machine Learning.
 Modules 1 and 2 are included for reference and completeness but are not yet integrated into the portfolio.
 They will be fully added at a later stage.

 ## Module 1: Understanding Artificial Intelligence